Out of the Ashes: How the Tragedy of September 11 Left Its Mark on the National Marine Sanctuary System

 Research Vessel Joe Ferguson

 Our vessels are vital to our operations, as platforms for at-sea research, education, enforcement, and exploration.
-When the first research vessel after 9/11 was obtained, there was universal approval to name it for Joe Ferguson, who had been so crucial for the success of the Sustainable Seas Expeditions.
-As the director of education and outreach for the National Geographic Society, Joe was well-known and liked by sanctuary staff from across the system, a trusted partner in the Sustainable Seas Expedition including its two-week visit to Gray’s Reef National Marine Sanctuary in 1999.
+When the first research vessel after 9/11 was obtained, there was universal approval to name it for Joe Ferguson, who had been so crucial for the success of the joint Office of National Marine Sanctuaries/National Geographic Society Sustainable Seas expeditions.
+As the director of education and outreach for the society, Joe was well-known and liked by sanctuary staff from across the system, a trusted partner in the Sustainable Seas expedition including its two-week visit to Gray’s Reef National Marine Sanctuary in 1999.

 A research vessel

 R/V Joe Ferguson, shown here at its dedication ceremony in 2002, carried scientists and educators to Gray’s Reef National Marine Sanctuary for seven years.
-Its replacement vessel in 2009, also named Joe Ferguson, continues to support sanctuary science today.
+Its replacement vessel in 2009, also named Joe Ferguson, served the sanctuary for a subsequent 15 years.
 Image: NOAA.

 Joe Ferguson